cerebris/jsonapi-resources/README.md

 ##### `jsonapi_links`

-You can control the relationship URLs by passing a block into `jsonapi_resources` or `jsonapi_resource`.
+You can control the relationship routes by passing a block into `jsonapi_resources` or `jsonapi_resource`.
 An empty block will not create any relationship routes.

 You can add relationship routes in with `jsonapi_links`, for example: